tsavina/openvino/README.md

 - **Broad Platform Compatibility**: Reduce resource demands and efficiently deploy on a range of platforms from edge to cloud.
 OpenVINO™ supports inference on CPU (x86, ARM), GPU (OpenCL capable, integrated and discrete) and AI accelerators (Intel NPU).
 - **Community and Ecosystem**: Join an active community contributing to the enhancement of deep learning performance across various domains.

 Check out the [OpenVINO Cheat Sheet](https://docs.openvino.ai/2024/_static/download/OpenVINO_Quick_Start_Guide.pdf) for a quick reference.
+Refer to the [Key Features](https://docs.openvino.ai/2024/about-openvino/key-features.html) section in the documentation for more details.

+## Latest Update 🚀

+- *Expanded AI Model Support*: Now featuring GLM-4-9B Chat, Llama 3.1, and more for enhanced generative AI capabilities.
+- *New AI Notebooks*: Introducing new notebooks like Florence-2 and PixArt-α for advanced AI tasks.
+- *Optimized OpenVINO™ Runtime*: Improved LLM performance on Intel® Core™ Ultra Processors (Series 2) with reduced latency and memory usage.
+- *Enhanced Inference Throughput*: PagedAttention and memory sharing innovations boost LLM inferencing on Intel® GPUs.

+## OpenVINO Performance

+Explore [OpenVINO Performance Benchmarks](https://docs.openvino.ai/2024/about-openvino/performance-benchmarks.html) to discover the optimal hardware configurations and plan your AI deployment based on verified data.

 ## Installation